-- If you find it hard to remove the blade from the pole, hold the blade and secure it in a table vice.
-The pole should be laid at an angle from the floor to the vice and then tighten the vice securely on the blade.
+- If you find it hard to remove the blade from the pole, hold it and secure it in a table vice.
+The pole should be laid at an angle from the floor to the vice, and then tighten the vice securely on the blade.

-- You can choose to begin the sharpening process of any method you choose by spraying orange oil on the blade teeth as this will help to clean out impurities as well as dirt in between the teeth.
+- You can choose to begin the sharpening process of any method you prefer by spraying orange oil on the blade teeth, as this will help to clean out impurities as well as dirt in between the teeth.

-- While sharpening, make sure that the teeth of the blade are visible over the vice securing it.
+- While sharpening, ensure that the blade’s teeth are visible over the vice securing it.
 Shape the teeth with a triangle saw file to have a consistent pitch to each tooth.

 - Place tooth covers on the blade after sharpening when you want to store it away.
-This is important to keep away dirt and debris on the teeth as well as avoid injuries.
+This is important to keep dirt and debris on the teeth and avoid injuries.

 - Endeavor to see that you sharpen every tooth.
-If you are using a file, mark the teeth that you have finished sharpening so that you don’t get confused.
+If you are using a file, mark the teeth that you have finished sharpening, so you don’t get confused.

 - After sharpening, ensure that you Spray oil on the pole saw blade for lubrication to prevent corrosion.